 The code is in a volume that is shared between your workstation and the app container, which means any edits you make on your workstation will also be reflected in the Docker container.
 No need to rebuild the container to pick up changes in the code.

-However, if the Pipfile.lock changes, it is important that you rebuild the app container for those packages to be installed.
-This is something that could happen when switching between feature branches; when installing new dependencies during development; or when pulling updates from the remote.
+However, if the requirements files change, it is important that you rebuild the app container for those packages to be installed.
+This is something that could happen when switching between feature branches, or when pulling updates from the remote.